 The marine environment of Northern Ireland is important for a variety of reasons.
-Marine life in the seas surrounding Northern Ireland is rich and varied and includes marine mammals such as harbour seals, whales and dolphins, seabirds, waterfowl and other species that migrate here such as salmon and eels (both of which are endangered).
+Marine life in the seas surrounding Northern Ireland is rich and varied and includes marine mammals such as seals, whales and dolphins, seabirds, waterfowl and other species that migrate here such as salmon and eels (both of which are endangered).
 The majority of the sea life however, largely remains unseen and includes animals such as sponges, corals, sea squirts, octopus etc.

 Northern Ireland is geographically situated in a unique biological location; with both cold water arctic boreal and southern lusitanian species.
 We are the junction between these significant water bodies and they appearance and disappearance of species may indicate climate change.